AspirinCode/biology_graph_reduction/ppi/README.md

     | ENSEMBLID_1 | ENSEMBLID_3 | s_13 |
     | ... | ... | ... |
     | ENSEMBLID_n | ENSEMBLID_k | s_nk |

+    The edge table is the connections provided by the STRING database.
+It often require some preprocess (connected component) based on particular applications.

+    These two tables are often enough to represent the PPI network.

+2. Network reduction

+    The network reduction is highly correlated with the applications/purpose of the study since it is related to certain node features.
+In this example, we presented a simple case, where we reduce the network by locating nodes (proteins) belong to the same pathway and have the same gene expression.